Lake Louise, Canada

 FUEL: Before you hop on the Grizzly Express gondola, stop at the Lodge of the Ten Peaks for a Sunriser bagel sandwich ($7) with egg, cheese, and bacon.

-Digs: The Lake Louise Inn offers rooms starting at $120 and provides a free shuttle to and from the mountain.
-For something swankier, book a room at the lakeside Fairmont Chateau Lake Louise ($199 per night).
+Digs: The hamlet of Lake Louise offers a variety of accommodation options, all of which provide a free shuttle to and from the mountain.
+For something swankier, book a room at the lakeside Fairmont Chateau Lake Louise.
+Online options can be booked at www.SkiBig3.com